nodejs/nodejs.org/apps/site/pages/en/learn/modules/package-configuration.md

 ```

 The [`.mjs`](https://nodejs.org/api/esm.html#enabling) file extension is a trump-card: it will override **any** other configuration and the file will be treated as ESM.
 Using this file extension is necessary because `packageJson.exports.import` does **NOT** signify that the file is ESM (contrary to common, if not universal, misperception), only that it is the file to be used when the package is imported (ESM _can_ import CJS.
 See [Gotchas](#gotchas) below).

-The [`"engines"`](https://nodejs.dev/learn/the-package-json-guide#engines) field provides both a human-friendly and a machine-friendly indication of with which version(s) of Node.js the package is compatible.
-Depending on the package manager used, an exception may be thrown causing the installation to fail when the consumer is using an incompatible version of Node.js (which can be very helpful to consumers).
-Including this field here will save a lot of headache for consumers with an older version of Node.js who cannot use the package.

 ### CJS source and both CJS & ESM distribution